Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 “There wasn’t much more.
 I just wanted out of the park.”

+He said his mother was a friend of Gerry Hutch’s wife and that he had formed a friendship with Hutch’s brother, Patsy.

+He told the court that he had set up an electrical company and after experiencing some cash flow problems, had borrowed money from Patsy Hutch “three or four times”.

-Mr Dowdall said he was worried over the booking of the hotel room, saying he wish he hadn’t been told details about the Regency murder.
+Mr Dowdall also told the court he was worried over the booking of the hotel room, saying he wish he hadn’t been told details about the Regency murder.

-“He (Hutch) had a black cap and brown jacket on.
-He was paranoid about people watching him.
-There was a man walking in the park and he stopped and looked at Gerard and Gerard thought he was a cop,” Mr Dowdall added.
+He said being told the information was like “being told where the money is buried”.

+He later told the court that he and Hutch travelled to Northern Ireland on March 7, where they met a number of people.